-This is the only training course available that is approved by The British Psychological Society as CPD for psychologists.
+This externally verified hypnotherapy training course is approved by The British Psychological Society as CPD for psychologists.

 - The British Psychological Society Learning Centre (approved as CPD for psychologists)

 - NCFE Accredited Hypnotherapy Diploma (Level 4 and Level 5 equivalency, read more here)

 - The Register for Evidence-Based Hypnotherapy (REBHP)

 - The National Council of Hypnotherapy (NCH)

 - Register of Accredited Counsellors, Coaches, Psychotherapists and Hypnotherapists (ACCPH)

 - The Australian Society of Clinical Hypnosis (ASCH)

 - The International Certification Board of Clinical Hypnotherapists (ICBCH)

 - The Chinese Psychological Society (CPS) (certified as a psychotherapy training by the CPS)